rpdelaney-archive/pwstore/README.md

 # pw.py
 A cli password manager in python.
-Based on password-store[[1]] by Jason A.
+Inspired by password-store[[1]] by Jason A.
 Donenfeld.

 ## Usage